jestjs/jest/docs/TimerMocks.md

 :::note

 The spied `setTimeout()` in the example above would be restored after calling `jest.useRealTimers()`.
-This is because the real and fake versions of a method are treated as two different functions.
+This is because the real method and its fake implementation are treated as two different functions.

 :::